Route dictation directly to Slack, Email, or Calendar with keyboard shortcuts

 Available on: Mac, Windows

-Customize how you start, stop, and control dictation in Flow by assigning your own keyboard shortcuts — or mouse buttons — to actions like push-to-talk, hands-free mode, and pasting your last transcript.
+Set your own keyboard shortcuts — or mouse buttons — for Flow's dictation actions like push-to-talk, hands-free mode, and pasting your last transcript.
+Useful when the defaults clash with another app or you want a key that's easier to reach.

 What it is

 Keyboard shortcuts let you trigger Flow's core dictation actions without taking your hands off the keyboard.
-You can assign up to four shortcuts per action, and mouse buttons are supported alongside keys.
-Shortcuts are managed in the Shortcuts dialog under Settings → General → Shortcuts.
+Assign up to four shortcuts per action, and use mouse buttons alongside keys.
+Manage shortcuts in Settings → General → Shortcuts.

 When to use it